-Administrative Fran Foncy Changes Enective Opon Boar 11 Chapter Old Policy Language New Policy Language Summary .
-3 3-I.B.
+Added language defining family definition.
+Also requires that household is defined at application with only additions being for significant other or children or waiver for parents if needing care.
+Old Policy Language New Policy Language Sun 3-I.B.
 FAMILY AND HOUSEHOLD [24 3-I.B.
-FAMILY AND HOUSEHOLD [24 CFR Added language Page 3- CFR 982.201(c); FR Notice 02/03/12, and 982.201(c); FR Notice 02/03/12, and Notice PIH defining family 2 Notice PIH 2014-20] 2014-20] beyond the HUD definition.
-Also h HACC Policy HACC Policy requires that 2 A family also includes Single-person Family: A single person who is 62 years household is defined Single-person Family: old of age or over; or a single person who is disabled; or a at application with A single person who is 62 years old of age or over; single person who is displaced; or a single person who is in only additions being or a single person who is disabled; or the process of securing legal custody of any individual for significant other a single person who is displaced; or a single person under the age of 18 years; or a single woman who is or children or waiver who is in the process of securing legal custody of pregnant. for parents if any individual under the age of 18 years; or a single F9 needing care. woman who is pregnant.
+FAMILY AND HOUSEHOLD [24 CFR Added lan CFR 982.201(c); FR Notice 02/03/12, and 982.201(c); FR Notice 02/03/12, and Notice PIH defining f HACC Policy Single-person Family: A single person who is 62 years old of age or over; or a single person who is disabled; or a single person who is displaced; or a single person who is in the process of securing legal custody of any individual under the age of 18 years; or a single woman who is pregnant.
 All other single persons may apply but will not be housed until all above listed single persons are housed.
-All other single persons may apply but will not be 0 1 housed until all above listed single persons are A familia alaa in aladaa tara an maana in diridaa laha housed.
 A family also includes two or more individuals who are not related by blood, marriage, adoptions, other operation of law, but who either can demonstrate that they have lived together previously or certify that each individual's income and other resources will be available to meet the needs of family.
-Each family must identify the individuals to be included in the family at the time of application, and must update this information in writing if the family's composition changes. changes.
+Each family must identify the individuals to be included in the family at the time of application, and must update this information in writing if the family's composition changes.
+HACC Policy A family also includes Single-person Family: A single person who is 62 years old of age or over; or a single person who is disabled; or a single person who is displaced; or a single person who is in the process of securing legal custody of any individual under the age of 18 years; or a single woman who is pregnant.
+All other single persons may apply but will not be housed until all above listed single persons are housed.
+Chapter 3 Page 3- । hority of Clackamas County